tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Bug fixes
 +++++++++

-* waptconsole: regression introduced in 1.5.1.22.
-Unable to login if server has not a fully qualified domain name (FQDN)
+* [FIX] waptconsole: regression introduced in 1.5.1.22.
+Unable to login if server has not a :abbr:`FQDN (Fully Qualified Domain Name)`;

-* setuphelpers: winstartup_info fallback when COMMON_STARTUP
+* [FIX] setuphelpers: winstartup_info fallback when :file:`COMMON_STARTUP`
-  folder does not exist, repeventing a client to register properly.
+  folder does not exist, preventing a client to register properly;

-* version/ revision in wapttray dispkay the git hash instead of old svn rev number.
+* [FIX] version/ revision in wapttray dispkay the git hash instead of old svn revision number;

-* waptconsole: update fr translation for certs bundle hint
+* [FIX] waptconsole: update French translation for certs bundle hint;

-* waptconsole: compare properly packages when number of version members differs 1.3 -<> 1.3.1 for example
+* [FIX] waptconsole: compare properly packages when number of version members differs 1.3 -<> 1.3.1 for example;

 WAPT-1.5.1.22 (2018-03-27)
 --------------------------